Natural Soap: Carrot & Honey Complexion

 Dry skin often becomes more of an issue as people get older.
 As we get age, our skin produces less oil and gets drier.
 For women, it may also be due to the hormone changes associated with menopause.

-The main goal for dry skin treatment is to use a good moisturizer to put a barrier between your skin and dry air in order to help prevent moisture loss and stop the itching.
+The primary objective of dry skin treatment is to create a protective barrier between your skin and the dry air, preventing moisture loss and alleviating itchiness.

 Organic Body Creams: Our Whipped Body Butters and more concentrated Body Balms are super rich and moisturizing organic creams jam-packed with nourishing plant butters and oils that ultra dry skin.